 For some, one of the best parts of having a dog — aside from puppy eyes and endless enthusiasm — is taking them for walks.
 It’s good for your body, too.
-According to a study from BioMedCentral’s Public Health Journal, dog owners walk on average 22 minutes longer each day than non-dog owners, logging nearly 2,800 more stepsy.
-If you fall into that camp, congratulations.
+According to a study from BioMedCentral’s Public Health Journal, dog owners walk on average 22 minutes longer each day than non-dog owners, logging nearly 2,800 more steps.
 If you’re using a traditional leash to walk your dog, you might want to reconsider.
 The pressure leashes exert on dog collars might be harmful for them.
 The most popular alternative — a harness — is much safer and has other benefits, to boot.

 How to find the best dog harness for your doggo?